 Run up debts, keeps money, prevented from working e.g. not allowed to go to work, no financial contribution made, all the bills in victim’s name, forced to give up work, forced to beg, false credit e.g. forgery of signatures, fraudulent claims

-Name calling, ‘put downs’, silence, blames victim for everything, false accusations, insulting you or your family, humiliating you in private and/or in company, leaving nasty messages for you.
+Name calling, ‘put downs’, silence, blames the victim for everything, false accusations, insulting you or your family, humiliating you in private and/or in company, leaving nasty messages for you.

 Checking phones, hacking into your own emails/social sites, putting app’s on systems which allow them to track you, access your messages, placing tracking devices on cars/bugs in homes.

-of domestic abuse
+Warning signs of domestic abuse

 Bruising, cuts or injuries occurring frequently, or in areas that can be hidden by clothing, or perhaps is walking stiffly or appears sore.
 Sometimes gives explanations for injuries that don’t fit with the description or downplay their severity.